to run this example, copy and paste the syntax below into R ## load the restriktor library library(restriktor) ## construct the constraint syntax. This can simply be done ## by using the factor level names (here Active, Passive, ## Control, No) preceded by the factor name (here Group) variable. myCo

 Restriktor allows for easy-to-use testing of linear equality and inequality restrictions about parameters and effects in linear models.

 Many researchers have specific expectations about the relations between the parameters (e.g., means, regression coefficients).
 These expectations can often be expressed in terms of order/inequality constraints between the parameters.
 This is known as informative hypothesis testing.
 The one-sided t-test is the simplest example (e.g., $\mu_1 \geq$ 0 and $\mu_1 \leq \mu_2$).
 This readily extends to the multi-parameter setting, where more than one inequality constraint can be imposed on the parameters (e.g., $\mu_1 \leq \mu_2 \leq \mu_3$).
-Incorporating such prior knowledge in the hypothesis test has major benefits :
+Incorporating such prior knowledge in the hypothesis test has some benefits :

 The long-term goal of restriktor is to become the software tool for inequality and/or equality constraint estimation and testing, in a large variety of statistical models.